PrefectHQ/prefect/docs/cloud/cloud_concepts/cli.md

 #### auth logout

-Running `prefect auth logout` will log you out of your active tenant if one if currently logged in to.
+Running `prefect auth logout` will log you out of your active tenant (if you are logged in)
 ```
 $ prefect auth logout
 Are you sure you want to log out of Prefect Cloud? (y/N) Y